 Also, many readers will notice that even after main characters were introduced in the series there were still stories where either Lambik or Tante Sidonia are noticably absent.
 Even without giving an explanation about their whereabouts!

-Nero was originally a man who thought he was Emperor Nero!
+Nero was originally a man who thought he was Emperor Nero, but was actually called "Heiremans".
 After a while other characters started naming him "Nero" anyway.
 Also, he was completely bald and only got his famous hairs in the album "De Man Met Het Gouden Hoofd", as a result of drinking from an enchanted river.
 Also, for the first five years of the series, the comic strip centered around Detective Van Zwam, who was eventually reduced to a secondary character while Nero became the star of the series.

 In his first albums Adhemar dresses like a baby and acts very obnoxious and egotistically to get his will.
 This is in sharp contrast with later albums in which he behaves more civilized.